-Today we talk about co-living: a compromise between co-working and traditional colocation.
+Co-living is a compromise between co-working and colocation.
 San Francisco, United States, is the home of this innovative way of sharing living spaces.
 London, Bali, Singapore among others were reactive enough to understand the potential of co-living and adapted it to their markets.
 Young workers gather nowadays in big residences where they can share their space with their peers.
 But what is co-living?
-Read this article to find out the 3 advantages of this new practice with Chez Nestor!
+Read this article to find out 3 advantages of this new practice with Chez Nestor!

 Co-living is something somewhere in the middle between co-working and colocation.
 Just as a reminder, co-working practices arose to allow freelancers and young workers to share common areas and feel less lonely while working.
 At the same time, students and young workers often choose colocation to save money and gain new social experience.
 Co-living comes from the union of these two practices – and represents the new facet of the real estate business as well as the newest way of sharing our environment.
 Let’s have a look at this practice together and point out how co-living may make your daily life way better!